| Global Identifier | Alias | Description | Data type | Level |

 Data standards

-The data standards define the format, accuracy, quality and range of the information on the dynamic gene conservation units of forest trees that has been entered into the EUFGIS database by the national focal points.
-Climatic variables have been obtained automatically from the WorldClim database.
+The data standards define the format, accuracy, quality and range of the information on the dynamic genetic conservation units (GCUs) of forest trees that has been entered into the EUFGIS Information System.
+GCU and POPULATION information has been provided by the national focal points.
+For GENETIC, MODELLED, PHENOTYPIC and FORESTS the information has been produced by the FORGENIUS project.
+For ENVIRONMENTAL the climatic information has been obtained automatically from the CHELSA and WorldClim2 databases, site information from the EU-DEM Copernicus Land Monitoring Service (25-meter resolution dataset), data on vegetation from MODIS and in addition to external sources, some of the information comes from the FORGENIUS project.

 Modelled